This article may contain links from our affiliate partners. Please read how we make money!

-The safety bet and our favorites are glass containers; they are the best well-rounded meal prep containers and suitable for every recipe I know!
+The safety bet and my favorites are glass containers; they are the best well-rounded meal prep containers and suitable for every recipe I know!

 You can also use plastic containers; just make sure they are BPA-Free.
 The plastic meal prep containers don’t tend to work well with heavily spiced foods or tomatoes which can stain the containers.

-Have a look at our best meal prep containers for freezing for a bunch more information!
+Have a look at my best meal prep containers for freezing for a bunch more information!

 2. Label your meals